asiatanvir/Logistic_Regression_ML_Model/ReadMe.md

-# Logistic Regression Model To Deteremine Creditworthiness Of Borrowers
+# Logistic Regression Model To Determine Creditworthiness Of Borrowers

 ## Overview of the Analysis